How To Guides

 4. Prioritising User Experience (UX)

 The amount of content on your homepage should always be guided by user experience (UX).
-A cluttered, confusing homepage with too much content can frustrate visitors, leading to higher bounce rates.
+A cluttered, confusing homepage with too much content can frustrate visitors.
 On the other hand, a minimal homepage that lacks enough information can leave visitors without a clear sense of direction.
 Designing for both functionality and aesthetics is essential.

 Clear Structure:

 • Above the fold: Prioritise the most important information “above the fold”—the part of the webpage that is visible without scrolling.
-This should include the headline, tagline, and a clear CTA.
-Keep in mind that the “fold” will vary depending on the user’s device (desktop, tablet, or mobile).
+This should include the headline, short value statement and a clear CTA.
+Keep in mind that the “fold” will vary depending on the user’s device.

 • Intuitive navigation: Your navigation bar should be simple and easy to find.
-If visitors can’t easily locate the information they need, they are more likely to leave.
-Limit the number of top-level menu items and use clear, descriptive labels.
+If visitors cannot locate the information they need, they are more likely to leave.
+Use clear, descriptive labels that match real customer tasks.

 • Mobile responsiveness: More than half of all web traffic comes from mobile devices.
 Therefore, the amount of content on your homepage should be optimised for smaller screens.
 Text should be concise, images should be scalable, and navigation must remain simple and accessible.